-- 5 year project; 7 SUNY community colleges - Evaluation of the use of predictive analytics in student placement decisions. - Random assignment/implementation/cost study - Current status: beginning to look at impact
+- 5 year project; 7 SUNY community colleges - Evaluation of the use of predictive analytics in student placement decisions. - Random assignment/implementation/cost study - Current status: about to do final analysis

 Research Questions (Summary)

 - 1. Do student outcomes improve when they are placed using predictive analytics? - 2.
 How does each college adopt/adapt and implement such a system?